-The impressive neoclassical hall was built in the late nineteenth century in preparation for the first modern Olympic Games in 1896.
+The impressive neoclassical hall was constructed in the late nineteenth century in preparation for the first modern Olympic Games in 1896.

-The name Zappeion comes from the building’s benefactor, Evangelis Zappas, who was a philanthropist and one of the founders of the first modern Olympic Games.
+The name Zappeion comes from the building’s benefactor, Evangelos Zappas, who was a philanthropist and one of the founders of the first modern Olympic Games.

 With Zappas’ funding, the Greek government allotted an enormous plot of land, inside the National Gardens, for the imposing Zappeion Hall.

 The great hall was designed by Danish architect Theophil Hansen, a renowned architect in the Neoclassical style.
 The style includes elements directly inspired by Greece’s classical period, filtered through a nineteenth-century European lens.

 The many iconic features of neoclassical architecture were adopted from ancient temples and basilicas, including columns, sculptural flourishes and friezes, and curved arches.

 After 14 years of construction, the neoclassical gem was formally opened in 1888 and has since served an important role in the history of Greece’s capital city.